PERT Writing Study Guide: Spelling

 • “Than” is used for comparisons.

-• Example: “We went to dinner, then we saw a movie.” / “I’m taller than my brother.”
+• Examples: “First we went to dinner.
+Then we saw a movie.”
+“I’m taller than my brother.”

 Its vs. It’s